Hillary Clinton Admits Masturbation Bill ‘Sure Resonated’ With Her? [Opinion]

 Apparently this fantasy masturbation bill offered up the perfect precursor for Hillary ‘s attempt at bashing Trump’s healthcare bill along with his stand on planned parenthood.
 Hillary offered up her take on Trump’s version of fixing the healthcare system without ever mentioning his name.

 Clinton spoke to a crowd of about 2,500 at the Marriott Marquis in the center of Houston.
 She had a lot to say about the way she perceives women will be treated under the new administration.
-She said:

 “When you seriously try to kick millions of women and families off their health insurance, when you believe it would be the right thing to do for your political base to defund Planned Parenthood even though the majority of America disagrees with you, that is not empowering women, that is just meanness, that is cruelty.”